 Dream Center (Los Angeles)

 The Dream Center in Los Angeles serves as a national model of a multi-faceted, faith-based human services organization, with centers now in 29 states and 11 different countries.
 Based out of an abandoned hospital, the L.A.
-Dream Center offers over 500 rooms for transitional housing and services to homeless families, veterans, victims of human trafficking and other displaced individuals.
+Dream Center offers 550 beds for transitional housing and services to homeless families, veterans, foster youth, victims of human trafficking and other displaced individuals.
 It also serves as the base for a large food bank operation.
 The center also has a huge outreach program into various inner-city areas of L.A., where it serves the poor, the elderly, single moms, children and the homeless.
 The Dream Center is known for partnering with various celebrities and professional athletes living in the L.A. area, which helps provide greater awareness of the many needs in the L.A. community.
 Select Purpose Bound trips are able to visit the facility and do a drive-through tour of Los Angeles’ infamous “Skid Row”.